typesense/typesense-website/docs-site/content/guide/install-typesense.md

   </template>
 </Tabs>

+- The config file is at `/etc/typesense/typesense.ini`
+  - The admin API key is auto-generated and can be found inside the config file.
+- Logs are under `/var/log/typesense/`
+- Data dir is under `/var/lib/typesense/`

 #### Windows 10 (WSL)
 Typesense server can be started by logging into WSL and executing the below given command.